The time has come to sell your home and so many questions are running through your head.

 If they don’t have an exclusive buyers agreement.

 Finally, Realtors are bound by code of ethics rules and anti-trust laws that prevent them from discriminating against another real estate broker just because of their business model.

 The buyer’s agent wants to find their client the perfect home and receive their commission and get a good review and referrals, they won’t avoid your listing simply because it’s listed with a flat fee MLS listing.

-In fact, it can be argued that flat fee MLS listings are doing buyers agents a favor by securing a commission for them from a for sale by owner.
+In fact, it can be argued that these types listings are doing buyers agents a favor by securing a commission for them from a for sale by owner.

 Otherwise, they would have to negotiate directly with the seller for a commission without any guarantee that they will be successful!

-How Does a Flat Fee MLS Service Get the Information About My Home?
+How Do Get the Information About My Home Into the MLS?

 Simple: you provide it!